 What is Tilapia Lake Virus (TiLV)?

 Tilapia tilapinevirus, known informally as tilapia lake virus, is the sole species within the genus Tilapinevirus (Adams et al. 2017).
-Although not yet formally assigned to a viral family, this orthomyxo-like virus possesses 10 negative-sense RNA segments enclosed within a membrane-bound nucleocapsid (Bacharach et al. 2016).
+Originally classified as an Orthomyxo-like virus, TiLV is now considered a member of the family Amnoonviridae family (Aich 2022).
+TiLV possesses 10 negative-sense RNA segments enclosed within a membrane-bound nucleocapsid (Bacharach et al. 2016).
 The virus particle is roughly circular with a diameter ranging between 55 and 100 nanometers (Ferguson et al. 2014, Eyngor et al. 2014, del-Pozo et al. 2017, Surachetpong et al. 2017).
 TiLV is sensitive to organic solvents such as ether and chloroform due to its outer lipid membrane (Eyngor et al. 2014).
 The length of time TiLV is able to survive outside the host has not been determined, but experimental trials involving tilapia have confirmed it can be spread horizontally (Eyngor et al. 2014, Liamnimitr et al. 2018) and TiLV can survive in both freshwater and brackish water (OIE 2018b).

 Which fish species are susceptible to TiLV?